HMS Vanguard (1787): Napoleonic Wars

 Under the command of Captain Thomas Baker, Vanguard became the flagship of Rear Admiral Thomas Bertie in 1808.
 In 1812 she was made a prison ship at Plymouth and in 1814 she became a powder hulk.
 Vanguard was broken up in 1821.

 Legacy

 The American investment firm Vanguard takes its name from HMS Vanguard after founder John Bogle chose the name from an antique book chronicling historical British naval achievements.
-A likeness of the ship served as the company's logo from 1981 to 2020.

-Sails of Glory: Napoleonic Wars miniatures by Ares Games includes HMS Vanguard as one of the ships in its starter set.
-It is the British counterpart to the French ship-of-the-line Genereux.